Financial Analyst II

 This is a REAL-LIFE job profile written by a Female aged 34 who works as a Financial Analyst II in Norman, OK.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 Opinions on your CAREER overall (i.e. not just your current job)

 |Work-Life Rating||0 / 10|

 Describe the type of organization you work for.

 Diversified global company in three segments – building efficiency, automotive and power solutions.
 Size = 130,000 employees and apprx $28 billion sales.